mingolucky/MeowKit/README.md

 ##### c.
 A/B button stiffness
 - The A/B buttons may feel slightly stiff at first.
   - With repeated use, pressing and rebound will become smoother and the tactile feel will improve.

+##### Notes

+- **Prototype Tolerance and Break-in**
+  Due to the manufacturing tolerances of the prototype, the buttons may require a break-in period.
+During initial use, please press the buttons (AB) multiple times.
+Repeated pressing will gradually increase friction, which helps eliminate gaps and ensures smooth button rebound.
+This process contributes to the smooth operation of the buttons.

 ---